Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Introduction

 \section{Introduction}

-Autoregressive models trained with maximum likelihood estimation~(MLE) constitute the dominant approach in several sequence-to-sequence~(seq2seq) tasks, such as machine translation~\citep{DBLP:journals/corr/BahdanauCB14}, text summarization~\citep{see-etal-2017-get}, and conversational modeling~\citep{DBLP:journals/corr/VinyalsL15}.
-However, this paradigm suffers from a discrepancy between training and inference.
-During training, the model generates tokens by conditioning on the ground-truth prefixes, while at inference time model-generated prefixes are used instead.
-This is known as the exposure bias problem~\citep{DBLP:conf/nips/BengioVJS15, DBLP:journals/corr/RanzatoCAZ15}.
-Since the model is never exposed to its own errors, if a token is mistakenly generated during inference, the error will be propagated along the sequence~\citep{DBLP:journals/jmlr/RossGB11}.
-Prior work has attributed to exposure bias various forms of text degeneration, such as repetitiveness, incoherence, and tediousness~\citep{DBLP:conf/iclr/HoltzmanBDFC20}, and hallucinations~\citep{wang-sennrich-2020-exposure}, i.e.\ fluent outputs which contain information irrelevant and/or contradictory to the input sequence.
+Autoregressive models trained with maximum likelihood estimation~(MLE) constitute the dominant approach in several sequence-to-sequence tasks, such as machine translation~\citep{DBLP:journals/corr/BahdanauCB14}, text summarization~\citep{see-etal-2017-get}, and conversational modeling~\citep{DBLP:journals/corr/VinyalsL15}.
+However, this paradigm suffers from exposure bias~\citep{DBLP:conf/nips/BengioVJS15, DBLP:journals/corr/RanzatoCAZ15}, i.e.\ during training the model generates tokens by conditioning on the ground-truth prefixes, while at inference time model-generated prefixes are used instead.
+Since the model is never exposed to its own errors, if a token is mistakenly generated during inference the error will be propagated along the sequence~\citep{DBLP:journals/jmlr/RossGB11}.
+Prior work has attributed to exposure bias various forms of text degeneration, such as repetitiveness, incoherence, and hallucinations~\citep{DBLP:conf/iclr/HoltzmanBDFC20, wang-sennrich-2020-exposure}, i.e.\ outputs which contain information irrelevant to the input sequence.

 \citet{DBLP:conf/nips/BengioVJS15} introduced scheduled sampling to address exposure bias in MLE-trained autoregressive models.
 Scheduled sampling uses a stochastic mixture of ground-truth and model-generated prefixes during training, thereby allowing the model to learn how to recover from its own errors.
-While various schemes have been proposed as alternatives to MLE training for the purpose of mitigating exposure bias~(\citet{DBLP:journals/corr/RanzatoCAZ15, wiseman-rush-2016-sequence, shen-etal-2016-minimum, DBLP:conf/iclr/BahdanauBXGLPCB17},~\textit{inter alia}), scheduled sampling remains one of the most popular due to its simplicity and performance improvements in many conditional sequence generation tasks~\citep{DBLP:conf/nips/BengioVJS15, du-ji-2019-empirical, zhang-etal-2019-bridging}.
+While various alternatives to MLE have been proposed to mitigate exposure bias~\interalia{DBLP:journals/corr/RanzatoCAZ15, wiseman-rush-2016-sequence, shen-etal-2016-minimum, DBLP:conf/iclr/BahdanauBXGLPCB17}, scheduled sampling remains one of the most popular due to its simplicity and performance improvements in many conditional sequence generation tasks~\citep{DBLP:conf/nips/BengioVJS15, du-ji-2019-empirical, zhang-etal-2019-bridging, DBLP:conf/icml/LiL21a}.